The development of deep-ocean anoxia in a comprehensive ocean phosphorus model: sec1 Introduction

 One particular application of much recent interest has to do with the occurrence of `oceanic anoxia events' (OAEs), which have occurred in the geological past, particularly in the Jurassic and Cretaceous periods (Schlanger and Jenkyns 1976, Jenkyns 2010).
 These events are marked in the marine sedimentary record by the occurrence of organically rich `black shales', and mark periods (of hundreds of thousands of years) during which the deep ocean became anoxic, thus promoting anaerobic digestion and the production of sulphides and other reduced substances.

+It has become increasingly clear that OAEs are frequently associated with the formation of large igneous provinces (LIPs) (Turgeon and Creaser 2008, Sell \etal 2014, Percival \etal 2015), and that these may also be associated with increased weathering (Percival \etal 2016), as well as extinction episodes, which themselves might be due to increased upwelling of anoxic water (Jarvis \etal 2008).

-OAEs are associated with severe changes in climate: warming occurs due to carbon change in the atmosphere, leading to enhanced precipitation and weathering, hence increased nutrient supply to the oceans, and consequent biomass blooms: this causes increased oxygen demand in the upper ocean, and this can lead to deep ocean anoxia and eutrophication (Jenkyns 2010).
+OAEs are also associated with severe changes in climate: warming occurs due to carbon change in the atmosphere, leading to enhanced precipitation and weathering, hence increased nutrient supply to the oceans, and consequent biomass blooms: this causes increased oxygen demand in the upper ocean, and this can lead to deep ocean anoxia (Jenkyns 2010).
+Eutrophic conditions in the surface ocean may be further enhanced by redox-dependent release of phosphorus from anoxic sediments (Van Capellen and Ingall 1994).
 In view of anthropogenic climate change, this raises the question as to whether ocean anoxia is a prospective consequence of present rates of atmospheric carbon increase (Watson 2016).
-The issue of time scale provides another motivation to understand the phosphorus cycle quantitatively, since anthropogenic change is drawing down ocean carbonate much more rapidly than its normal pre-industrial time scale would suggest (Fowler 2015).

-It has become increasingly clear that OAEs are frequently associated with the formation of large igneous provinces (LIPs) (Turgeon and Creaser 2008, Sell \etal 2014, Percival \etal 2015), and that these may also be associated with increased weathering (Percival \etal 2016), as well as extinction episodes, which themselves might be due to increased upwelling of anoxic water (Jarvis \etal 2008).
-On the other hand, Van Capellen and Ingall (1994) associate OAEs with a reduced ocean circulation.
+On the other hand, Niemeyer \etal (2017) suggest that the positive benthic P-release feedback may be mitigated by the configuration of the modern ocean, preventing a full-scale OAE.

-A number of models have been presented in order to elucidate the circumstances in which OAEs occur, for example those of Handoh and Lenton (2003) and Ozaki (2011), and other models have been used for more general purposes (Bergman \etal 2004, Slomp and Van Capellen 2007, Tsandev \etal 2008).
-A common feature of such models is their inaccessibility; typically a large number of variables in a number of ocean compartments describe the concentrations of various chemical components, and these are governed by differential equations which relate changes of the concentrations to reaction terms and inter-compartment fluxes.
+It is clear that the mechanisms through which OAEs are sustained are controversial (Beil \etal 2020) with evidence often generated through the simulation of detailed numerical box models, for example those of Handoh and Lenton (2003), Slomp and Van Capellen (2007) and Wallmann \etal (2019).
+Thus, there is a need to enhance understanding of how these models produce a prediction, rather than allowing them to become black boxes (Maeda \etal 2021).
+Unfortunately, a common feature of such models is their inaccessibility; typically a large number of variables in a number of oceanic `boxes' describe the concentrations of various chemical components, and these are governed by differential equations which relate changes of the concentrations to reaction terms and inter-box fluxes.
 The complexity of the models is visible even in the opacity of their presentation, and their solution is inevitably obtained through numerical simulation.
 Because of this, it is difficult to interrogate the models and virtually impossible to unravel key mechanisms which control the dynamics.

 The purpose of this paper is to present a methodology, based on tools of applied mathematics, which can be used to digest such complicated models, and reduce them to a form where their solutions can be obtained cheaply and simply, and the behaviour of the model can be specifically interpreted in terms of the prescribed parameters of the model.